-School Digital Library (“SDL”) is a product offered by OverDrive, Inc. and its affiliates (“OverDrive”, “we”, “us” or “our”).
-We are committed to ensuring the privacy of children under the age of 13 years old who utilize our SDL platform and other OverDrive-hosted websites, software, technologies, services such as OverDrive’s school products, and applications such as Libby and the OverDrive app (collectively referred to as “Services”).
+OverDrive, Inc. and its affiliates (“OverDrive”, “we”, “us” or “our”) are committed to ensuring the privacy of children under the age of 13 years old who use OverDrive-hosted websites, software, technologies, services such as OverDrive’s school products, and applications such as Libby and the OverDrive app (collectively referred to as “Services”).

-The Federal Trade Commission’s Children’s Online Privacy Protection Act (“COPPA”) requires us to inform parents about how we collect, use, and disclose personal information from children under 13 years of age.
-In some cases, we may request the consent of parents in order for children under 13 years of age to use certain features of our Services.
+The Federal Trade Commission’s Children’s Online Privacy Protection Act (“COPPA”) requires us to inform parents about how we collect, use, and disclose Personal Information from children under 13 years of age.

 What kind of “Personal Information” is covered by COPPA?

-Under COPPA, “Personal Information” is defined as individually identifiable information, for example, full name (first and last); a home or other physical address including street name and city or town; online contact information such as an email address or screen name; a telephone number; a Social Security number; a photograph, video or audio file containing a child’s image or voice; or persistent identifiers such as customer or processor serial numbers held in a cookie, where the identifier is associated with individually identifiable information.
+Under COPPA, “Personal Information” is defined as individually identifiable information, for example, full name (first and last); a home or other physical address including street name and city or town; online contact information such as an email address or screen name; a phone number; a Social Security number; a photograph, video or audio file containing a child’s image or voice; or persistent identifiers such as customer or processor serial numbers held in a cookie, where the identifier is associated with individually identifiable information.

 What information does OverDrive collect?

 In order to checkout digital content, we request children enter their library card number, student ID number or, in some cases, a PIN number or password.
 Our request for such identification number is solely for the purpose of validating the status of the identification number.
-The SDL platform does not access or retrieve any additional information.
-Any and all information, including identification numbers, is protected from unauthorized disclosure.
+We do not request, access, or retrieve any additional information.
+All information, including identification numbers, is protected from unauthorized disclosure.

-OverDrive may also collect information about a child’s online activity, digital content selections, reviews and ratings, as well as Internet Protocol addresses, device types, unique device data, such as device identifiers, and operating systems.
+OverDrive may also collect non-personally identifiable information about a child’s online activity, digital content selections, reviews and ratings, as well as Internet Protocol addresses, device types, unique device data, such as device identifiers, and operating systems.

 How does OverDrive collect information?